Samikay/samikay_talon/README.md

 4. Download this repo as a ZIP by clicking on the green `Code` button, then `Download ZIP`.
 If you are more technical, you can do this the 'expected' way.
 5. Unzip the contents into the `user` folder.
 ![Talon Folder Setup](https://i.imgur.com/CvAtHnm.jpeg)
+6. Learn Talon :P The [community repo](https://github.com/talonhub/community?tab=readme-ov-file#getting-started-with-talon) can help with that.

 ## Games
-Has support for, see [personal/games/README](https://github.com/Samikay/samikay_talon/tree/main/personal/games) for adding more:
+Has support for the following, see [personal/games/README](https://github.com/Samikay/samikay_talon/tree/main/personal/games) for adding more:
 - Super Auto Pets (Voice Only)
 - Into The Breach (Voice Only)
 - Cobalt Core (Voice Only)